Aishwarya Rai missed The Kapil Sharma Show due to Salman Khan?

-The rumours of Bollywood actor Aishwarya Rai Bachchan refusing to come on The Kapil Sharma Show because of Salman Khan is making rounds.
+The rumours of Bollywood actor Aishwarya Rai Bachchan refusing to come on The Kapil Sharma Show because of Salman Khan are making rounds.

+The rumours began spreading after cast of Aishwarya Rai-starrer Ponniyin Selvan 1 appeared on the comedy show to promote their film.
+A few pictures from the shoot were leaked by a paparazzi on the web and everyone noticed that Aishwarya Rai was absent.

+Several netizens believed that the Devdas star did not come to the show because of Salman Khan’s involvement in its production.

 It is pertinent to mention that the celebrities, who worked together in Hum Dil De Chuke Sanam, were one of the most talked-about Bollywood couples.
 They later parted ways.